hammer-io/yggdrasil/coruscant/README.md

 ## Configuration

+**TL;DR - You should copy the `config/default.json` file into all three config files listed in the table below, and then fill in the development config with real data.**

 Project configuration is done in the `json` files in the `config` folder.
 The `webpack.config.js` pulls in these files depending on the NODE_ENV environment variable.